top of page

 The verb 'reject' finds its etymological roots in the Latin language.
 It can be traced back to the Latin word 'reicere,' which is a combination of 're-' meaning 'back' or 'away,' and 'iacere' meaning 'to throw' or 'to cast.'
 This Latin term encapsulates the idea of throwing something away or casting it aside.
 As the Latin language evolved, 'reicere' transitioned into Old French as 'rejecier' and later into Middle English as 'rejecten.'
 The etymology of 'reject' thus reflects the notion of refusing, declining, or dismissing something or someone, akin to metaphorically 'throwing away' or 'casting aside' that which is not accepted or desired.

-Quiz: Find the meaning of the verb reject:
+Find the correct meaning of the verb reject:

 Try Again!